Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 ![FrontEndRole diagram]({{site.baseurl}}/media/2022/08/FE_Diagram.jpg)

-App Service was originally built as a Cloud Service and this role is just called FrontEndRole; now with our transition to VM Scale Sets, the FrontEndRole is a separate scale set which is part of each scale unit
+App Service was originally built as a Cloud Service and this role is just called FrontEndRole.
+With our transition to VM Scale Sets, the FrontEndRole is a separate scale set which is part of each scale unit.

-The original App Service FrontEndRole, which runs on Windows Server, previously consisted of:
+The original App Service FrontEndRole, which runs on Windows Server, originally consisted of:

 - IIS running on HTTP.sys, both operating system components of Windows Server
 - [Application Request Routing (ARR)](https://www.iis.net/downloads/microsoft/application-request-routing), which does request forwarding using WinHTTP